stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 cavern, lay a small amount of a dry, dull-greenish efflorescent powder which must have belonged in the jug; and Willett almost reeled at the implications that came sweeping over him as he correlated little by little the several elements and antecedents of the scene.
-The whips and the instruments of torture, the dust or salts from the jug of  "Materia ", the two lekythoi from the "Custodes " shelf, the robes, the formulae on the walls, the notes on the pad, the hints from letters and legends, and the thousand glimpses, doubts, and suppositions which had come to torment the friends and parents of Charles Ward--all these engulfed the doctor in a tidal wave
+The whips and the instruments of torture, the dust or salts from the jug of  "Materia", the two lekythoi from the "Custodes " shelf, the robes, the formulae on the walls, the notes on the pad, the hints from letters and legends, and the thousand glimpses, doubts, and suppositions which had come to torment the friends and parents of Charles Ward--all these engulfed the doctor in a tidal wave